lydiaYchen/25simulation/README.md

 This accounts for 80 % of the final grade.

 ### Quizzes
-There will be two in-class quizzes, 30 minutes long.
+There will be two in-class quizzes, each 45 minutes long.
 Each will account for 15 % of your final grade.

 ##  7. <a name='Detailedschedule'></a>Detailed schedule

 **Week**|**Lecture Topic**|**Instructor**|**Additional note**
 :-----|:-----|:-----|:-----